Partron1/Noise_Pollution_Monitoring/README.md

 - **Basic mobile or web app development:** Some experience with creating simple user interfaces and handling real-time data display will help in the app development phase.
 - **Data visualization (basic):** If visualizing data is part of your app, familiarity with plotting libraries like Matplotlib or simple dashboard tools will help.
 - **Networking basics:** Understanding how data is transmitted over networks (e.g., HTTP requests) will be useful for real-time updates.

+### Business goals
+Imagine you are a data analyst working on a smart noise pollution monitoring system.
+Your role is to analyze real-time noise data collected via IoT sensors to help communities and authorities better understand noise pollution.
+Your focus is on the following business goals:

+**Real-time public awareness:** Provide accurate and timely noise level data to the public through an accessible platform, raising awareness about noise pollution.
+**Regulatory support:** Help local authorities monitor noise levels effectively to ensure compliance with noise regulations and improve urban living conditions.